OpenFreeEnergy/openfe/docs/guide/introduction.rst

 * the :ref:`cli_plan-rbfe-network`
 * the :ref:`cli_plan-rhfe-network`

 ..
-TODO: add command example here;
+TODO add command example here;

 These will save the alchemical network represented as a JSON file for each edge of the :class:`.AlchemicalNetwork` (i.e., each leg of the simulation).